Go Kuroda

-Go Kuroda (黒田 剛, Kuroda Go) is a Japanese professional football manager who is the manager of club Machida Zelvia.
+Go Kuroda (黒田 剛, Kuroda Go) is a Japanese football manager and former player who is the manager of club Machida Zelvia.

 Managerial career

 Aomori Yamada High School

 After graduating Osaka University of Health and Sport Sciences, in 1994 he was hired as an employee of Aomori Yamada High School and coached the school's football team.
 The following year, aged 25, he became manager of the team.
 Being based in the snowy north of the country, with poor training facilities and having no managerial experience, Kuroda was faced with many challenges at the start of his career.
 However, it wasn't too long before he was able to improve the school's team and going forward they appeared in every National High School Soccer Championship since 1997.
 In 2000, they advanced to the top four in the high school championships and became the first team from Aomori Prefecture to play at the National Stadium.
 In 2005, Kuroda won his first trophy when Aomori Yamada won the National High School Comprehensive Athletic Tournament Soccer Tournament.
 Kuroda obtained his JFA certified S-Class coaching license in 2006, allowing him to coach in the J.League.

 He continued to build Aomori Yamada into one of the best high school football teams in the country.
 In 2009, they finished runners-up in the All Japan High School Soccer Tournament, with Kuroda coaching future Japan national team player Gaku Shibasaki.
 In 2011 they became part of the reformed Prince Takamado Cup competition, competing alongside the best J.League U-18 teams.
 They won the competition in 2016, beating Sanfrecce Hiroshima U-18s in the final on penalties.
 They also won the 2016 All Japan High School Soccer Tournament in a convincing 5–0 victory in the final against Maebashi Ikuei.
 Their success continued with Kuroda at the helm – they appeared in four of the next five All Japan High School Soccer Tournament finals, winning in both 2018 and 2021.
 They also won the Prince Takamodo Cup in 2019 and 2022.